jurisv/ext-locale/Readme.md

 ####Foreign package
 Separate package name from variable via pipe.
-To access variables from main app, use the app name as package For example if your app has name 'Sample', then string would look like this: html: '~Sample|home'
+To access variables from main app, use the app name as package For example if your app has name 'Sample', then string would look like this: html: '^Sample|home'

 ```
 {